-According to the magnitude of φ{α} the growth process can be considered as pro-poor, distribution neutral or anti-poor.
-The growth is pro-poor if the change in inequality that accompanies it reduces total poverty.
-In this case φ{α} is greater than 1.
-On the contrary, the growth is anti-poor if the change in inequality that accompanies it increases total poverty.
-In this case φ{α} is less than 1.
-Finally, the growth is distribution-neutral if the pro-poor growth index is around 1 (Son, 2007).
+According to the magnitude of $arphi{lpha}$ the growth process can be considered as pro-poor, distribution neutral or anti-poor.
+The growth is pro-poor if φ{α} is greater than 1, anti-poor if it is less than 1 and distribution-neutral if it is around 1.

-3. Empirical analysis
+4. Empirical analysis